Paribus Affiliate Marketing Guidelines

 E. Approved Metrics Claims

--From time to time, Paribus will publish statistical claims about price drops on certain types of items, during certain seasons, etc. that are available for use by Affiliates.
-That list can be accessed here.
+From time to time, Paribus will publish statistical claims about price drops on certain types of items, during certain seasons, etc. that are available for use by Affiliates.